Collective Narcissism: Narcissism, Culture, and Society

 "Individualistic narcissistic structures of self-regard (in individualistic societies) ... are rather self-contained and independent ...
 (In collectivist cultures) narcissistic configurations of the we-self ... denote self-esteem derived from strong identification with the reputation and honor of the family, groups, and others in hierarchical relationships."

 Having lived in the last 20 years 12 countries in 4 continents - from the impoverished to the affluent, with individualistic and collectivist societies - I know that Millon and Davis are wrong.
-Theirs is, indeed, the quintessential American point of view which lacks an intimate knowledge of other parts of the world.
-Millon even wrongly claims that the DSM's international equivalent, the ICD, does not include the narcissistic personality disorder (it does).
+Theirs is, indeed, the quintessentially provincial American point of view which lacks an intimate knowledge of other parts of the world.
+Millon even wrongly claims that the DSM's international equivalent, the ICD, does not include narcissistic personality disorder (it does).

 Pathological narcissism is a ubiquitous phenomenon because every human being - regardless of the nature of his society and culture - develops healthy narcissism early in life.
 Healthy narcissism is rendered pathological by abuse - and abuse, alas, is a universal human behavior.
 By "abuse" we mean any refusal to acknowledge the emerging boundaries of the individual: smothering, doting, and excessive expectations are as abusive as beating and incest.